patmarion/crosscompiling-paraview/cray/README.txt

 ---------------------------
 Patching the paraview source:

+  Note, this step is not required when using ParaView 3.8 or newer.
   This folder contains a patch which stubs out VTK/Utilities/kwsys/DynamicLoader.cxx so that it does not include symbols from libdl.
 This may or may not be needed depending on if your system supports dynamic libraries.
 Since we're doing a static